 Lie the wool on a flat surface (or your lap if you’re watching TV while you do this like I did) and start cutting a long strip around the piece.
 You’ll keep going until you get to the centre of the piece.

 I tried to keep my strip just under 1/2 inch wide – until I got to the centre.
 As you continue to cut the wool, you’ll get closer and closer to the middle.
-When you get so close to the centre that the piece is about 2 inches wide, stop cutting.
-Keep the last bit (the 2 inch wide bit) attached to your long strip.
+When you get so close to the centre that the piece is about 2 inches wide, I’d stop cutting.
+Keep the last bit (the 2 inch wide bit) attached to your long strip though.

 Note that I started to “round” the corners on my first time around.
 I found “rounded” corners wound around the ball more easily.

-Step 7: Use Scraps and Cuffs to Form Centre of Ball
+Step 7: Use Scraps to Form Centre of Ball

 I used the cuff that I had cut off and a couple of other scraps (this is where you can use the seams that you cut out earlier too) to form the centre of the ball.